Practical Nursing (PN) Program Handbook

 All instructors have office hours.
 In addition they can be reached by email or telephone.
 The telephone voice messaging system is operational 24 hours a day.
 The instructor will return your call or correspondence as soon as possible.

-If you have any questions or concerns, please approach one of your instructors or drop by my office (WT 211) or the Department office (WT217) where the Program Assistant will assist you.
+If you have any questions or concerns, please approach the Program Leader or one of your instructors directly.
+You can also stop by the 2nd floor reception area where someone will be happy to assist you.

 2.1 Program Purpose